Praneeth13-2004/projects/README.md

-# Projects
+# Project Repository

-this repository contains the projects that i did on my own
-### the projects are
+This repository contains projects that I have developed independently to explore computer vision, deep learning, and natural language processing applications.

-  #### 1. Emotion Recognition
+## 1. Emotion Recognition

-        The emotion recognition project contains the code in python to recognize the facial expressions of a human.
+The Emotion Recognition project contains Python code to recognize human facial expressions using a webcam.

-        This project uses the packages such as
-        1. opencv
+Packages Used

+OpenCV (cv2)
 The cv2 module from OpenCV is used to capture input from the webcam, display the processed output, and write text or visual information directly onto the output frame.

-        2. deepface
+DeepFace
-           DeepFace module from deepface is a lightweight Python framework used for facial recognition and facial attribute analysis, such as age, gender, emotion, and race estimation.
-It simplifies complex computer vision tasks by providing a high-level interface over multiple state-of-the-art deep learning models, allowing developers to implement facial analysis features with minimal code.
+DeepFace is a lightweight Python framework used for facial recognition and facial attribute analysis such as age, gender, emotion, and race estimation.
+It simplifies complex computer vision tasks by providing a high-level interface over multiple state-of-the-art deep learning models, allowing facial analysis to be implemented with minimal code.

-  #### 2. Waste Recognition System
+## 2. Waste Recognition System

-        The Waste recognition system project contains the code in python to recognize the waste objects through webcam
+The Waste Recognition System project contains Python code to recognize waste objects in real time using a webcam.

-        This project uses the packages such as
-        1. opencv
+Packages Used

+OpenCV (cv2)
 The cv2 module from OpenCV is used to capture input from the webcam, display the processed output, and write text or visual information directly onto the output frame.

-        2. torch
+Torch
-            PyTorch is the core deep-learning library.
-It handles tensors (large numerical arrays), runs neural networks, performs all mathematical operations, and manages CPU/GPU execution.
-            Any model inference or training, including CLIP, fundamentally depends on torch.
+PyTorch is the core deep-learning library used in this project.
+It handles tensor operations, runs neural networks, performs mathematical computations, and manages CPU/GPU execution.
+All model inference in this project depends on PyTorch.

-        3. torchvision
+Torchvision
-            Torchvision is PyTorch’s computer-vision companion.
-It provides image datasets, pretrained vision models, and common image transformations.
-Even when not used directly, many vision pipelines and models rely on it for image handling utilities.
+Torchvision is PyTorch’s computer vision companion.
+It provides pretrained vision models, datasets, and common image transformations that support vision-based deep learning workflows.

-        4. transformers
+Transformers
-            Transformers is the Hugging Face library that provides ready-made state-of-the-art models like CLIP, BERT, and GPT.
-It handles model loading, tokenization, and preprocessing so you can use powerful AI models without implementing them from scratch.
+Transformers is the Hugging Face library that provides access to state-of-the-art models such as CLIP, BERT, and GPT.
+It handles model loading, preprocessing, and tokenization, enabling advanced AI capabilities without building models from scratch.

-        5. pillow
+Pillow
-            Pillow is an image processing library that works with image objects (PIL images).
-            It is mainly used to convert images between formats, especially when moving data from OpenCV (NumPy arrays) to models like CLIP that expect PIL images in RGB format.
+Pillow is an image processing library used to handle image objects.
+It is mainly used to convert images between formats, especially when transferring frames from OpenCV (NumPy arrays) to models like CLIP that expect PIL images in RGB format.

-  #### 3. RAG Based Legal Document Analysis
+## 3. RAG-Based Legal Document Analysis
-         This project is useful to analyse the legal documents that is provided to it such as FIR's and gives the strategies that the client side lawyers are supposed to follow

-         This project uses the packages such as
-        1. streamlit
+This project analyzes legal documents such as FIRs and generates strategic legal insights to assist client-side lawyers.
+It uses a Retrieval-Augmented Generation (RAG) approach to ground responses in relevant legal documents.

+Packages Used

+Streamlit
-            Streamlit is used to build simple web-based user interfaces directly in Python.
+Streamlit is used to build a simple web-based user interface in Python.
+It enables interactive display of outputs, user input handling, and readable presentation of results without requiring frontend development.

-            It helps display outputs, manage user interaction, and maintain chat history in an interactive app format without writing HTML or JavaScript.
-        2. langchain-community
+LangChain Community
 LangChain Community provides integrations for chat models, document loaders, and vector stores.
-In this project, it enables interaction with Ollama-based language models, loading text and PDF documents, managing chat history, and storing embeddings in a vector database.
+In this project, it is used to interact with Ollama-based language models, load text and PDF documents, manage chat history, and store embeddings.

-        3. langchain-core
+LangChain Core
-           LangChain Core contains the fundamental building blocks such as prompt templates, output parsers, and runnable chains.
-It is responsible for structuring prompts, controlling how the model receives instructions, and converting the model’s responses into usable text.
+LangChain Core contains the foundational components such as prompt templates, output parsers, and runnable chains.
+It controls prompt structure and ensures the model’s responses are converted into usable text.

-        4. langchain-text-splitters
+LangChain Text Splitters
-           This package is used to divide large documents into smaller overlapping chunks.
-           Splitting is necessary to process long legal documents efficiently while maintaining enough context for accurate retrieval and reasoning.
+This package is used to split large legal documents into smaller overlapping chunks.
+Chunking is essential for efficient retrieval while preserving enough context for accurate reasoning.

-        5. langchain-ollama
+LangChain Ollama
-           LangChain Ollama provides support for embedding models and chat models that run locally through Ollama.
-It is used to generate embeddings and connect the application to locally hosted large language models.
+LangChain Ollama provides support for chat and embedding models that run locally via Ollama.
+It is used to generate embeddings and connect the application to locally hosted language models.

-        6. chromadb
+ChromaDB
-           ChromaDB is the vector database used to store and retrieve document embeddings.
+ChromaDB is a vector database used to store and retrieve document embeddings.
 It enables similarity-based search so that only the most relevant document sections are used during legal analysis.

-        7. ollama
+Ollama
-           Ollama is the local model runtime that serves large language models and embedding models.
-           It allows the application to run LLaMA and embedding models locally without relying on external APIs.
+Ollama is the local runtime used to serve large language models and embedding models.
+It allows all inference to run locally without relying on external APIs.

-        8. llama3.3: latest
+LLaMA 3.3 (latest)
 LLaMA 3.3 is a locally hosted large language model served through Ollama.
-           In this project, it is used as the core reasoning engine to understand documents, generate summaries, perform legal analysis under the Bharatiya Nyaya Sanhita (BNS), and produce structured, human-readable responses.
-The latest tag ensures the most recent optimized version of the model is used for better accuracy, reasoning quality, and performance during inference.
+In this project, it acts as the core reasoning engine to understand legal documents, generate summaries, perform analysis under the Bharatiya Nyaya Sanhita (BNS), and produce structured, human-readable legal strategies.
+The latest tag ensures the most recent optimized version of the model is used.

+## Author

-#### author: Raavinuthala Sai Praneeth Karthikeya
+Raavinuthala Sai Praneeth Karthikeya